thomascpowell/www/README.md

-Personal website, built with svelte.
+Personal website, built with Svelte.